elebail202/Function_Documentation/documentation.md

         0, 0, fit_info(series).patientname, 0, thisfolder, size(temp_mask, 1), size(temp_mask, 2),zeros(size(mask_stack)))
     ```

-13. I have now an other error at line 589 in 'format_results.m'.
-This error is related to another function : 'laplacian_thickness.m'.
-    It says index in position 1 is invalid :

-    ```matlab
-        [streamLinePoints_femur,potentialFinalFemur] = laplacian_thickness(I,fem_bci,fem_cart,roilist,bb,1);
-    ```

-    The problem is that in one of the calculations, *'y(index) = 1'* and *'deltaY = 1'* so *'y(index) - deltaY = 0'*.
-This leads to an error.
-This is due to index :

-    ```matlab
-        index = 1 : numel(x)
-    ```
-    It gives *'index = 1'* and *'y(1)=1'*.

-    **HOW TO FIND A SOLUTION ?** For the moment, I manually changed the value of *'y(index)'* and *'x(index)'* because we have the same issue for *'x'*.

 14. In 'texture2_fast.m', the variable 'text_bF' is not known.
-The problem is that the for loop is not run.
+The problem is that the *'for loop'* is not run.
 This is due to 'data_slice' that is null everywhere.
 It means that 'T2map(14).T2' is equal to zero.

-I have to find why the matrix if fill with zero.
+I have to find why the matrix is fill with zero.
 Maybe it is a problem of saved file because initially T2maps should not be filled with zeros.
 Related to what is saved in the workspace ??

-**add what is written in my book**

-On 15/07/22

-Actually, roilist is full of 0 so it cannot be used as an array indice.
-I tried to understant how it was created.

-data_bF(roilist(slice).bF) = data_slice(roilist(slice).bF);

-Here it is used as a array indice but it is wrong.

-Pour le moment, dans main_flat j'ai mis T2map_flat.femur.T_flat et T2map_flat.tibia.T_flat sous format long car des valeurs etaient assignees a zero car tres petites devant d autres valeurs. line 97

-Roilist contient les

-J ai pas ecrit le truc sur roi que j ai mis vide dans runflat(inputs).
-Sans ca, Timage est nul du coup c est bizzare non ??
-A voir...line 92 dans runflat.

-ATTENTION j'ai cree un nouveau file inputs.m pour pouvoir tester mais ne pas oublier de le supprimer et/ou de faire les modification nécessaires dans runflat.m.

-Dans inputs : il faut que je comprenne pourquoi quand je fais un find(Timage) ca me renvoie des trucs mais quand j'affiche Timage c'est nul !!
-Du coup Timage est remplie de zero et ne devrait pas...
+When I run 'format_results' in 'flat_converter.m', all is good and I have no error.
+All the files are created.
+But when I run 'flat_converter.m', I have errors.
+This might comes from 'roilist'.
+In format_results, the roilist is filled with logical values and in 'flat_converter', the roilist is filled with double.
+That's why we have an error related to the array indices (it needs to be positive integers or logical values and not double).
+I have to find what is different with roilist in the two functions.

+NB : I comment the part of the code in 'flat_converter.m' where T2map is actualised for the moment because it is full of zeros.
+Maybe it is related to roilist too.